How to Take the Slow Boat From Luang Prabang to Thailand

 Boat dock for the slow boat from Luang Prabang to Huay Xai

-Boat dock where the slow boats from Luang Prabang to Huay Xai are located
+The Mekong River bank where the slow boats from Luang Prabang to Huay Xai are located

-The slow boat terminal to Pak Beng and Huay Xai is located eight kilometers outside the center of Luang Prabang and it takes about 15 minutes to get there by Tuk-tuk. you will need to show your passport and ticket before you can take the stairs down the boat for boarding.
+The slow boat terminal to Pak Beng and Huay Xai is located eight kilometers outside the center of Luang Prabang and it takes about 15 minutes to get there by Tuk-tuk.
+You will need to show your passport and ticket before you can take the stairs down the boat for boarding.

 The timetable of the slow boats